shercostiniano/Dyslexic-Reading-Assistant-Tool/README.md

+- This is the application that utilizes our model from [filipino-stoytelling-ner](https://github.com/shercostiniano/filipino-stoytelling-ner)
-It serves as a reading assistant tool for dyslexic students in comprehending Filipino short stories and improving  Filipino language acquisition.
+- It serves as a reading assistant tool for dyslexic students in comprehending Filipino short stories and improving  Filipino language acquisition.
 The web extension will utilize existing tools for dyslexic reading  assistance, such as text-to-speech, font modification and word highlighting.